KaustubhLall/PacManAI/README.md

 # PacManAI

 Welcome to PacManAI, where the timeless arcade classic meets modern artificial intelligence.
-Our project is at the forefront of developing sophisticated AI agents capable of navigating the mazes and challenges of Pac-Man with unparalleled strategy and skill.
+My project is at the forefront of developing sophisticated AI agents capable of navigating the mazes and challenges of Pac-Man with unparalleled strategy and skill.

 ## Features